Hybrid Manager HA/DR recovery

 )

 Once the old backups are available, you can restore the EDB internal databases.
-For each internal database, use the following procedure:
+For each internal database:

 - Save the cluster manifest to a yaml file: